Databox partner badge

 Yes.
 We offer a defined support window as part of every engagement and can move into a retainer arrangement for teams that want ongoing metric governance, new dashboard builds as the business evolves, or help managing Databox as new data sources come online.
 We can also train an internal owner to manage the account independently if that is the preference.

-Make Databox actually earn its license fee.
+Make Databox actually earn its keep.

-• A specific plan for your Databox stack, not a generic pitch
+• A specific plan for your business, not a generic pitch

 • No call required, no obligation

-Get your free AI roadmap.
+Get your free Databox AI Opportunity Assessment.

 Free and personalized.
 We never share your data.